I’d like for you to introduce me to someone.

 I call this way of being perfectly hidden depression.

-If indeed you seek therapy, you can relate your story of a devastating trauma without shedding a tear, as matter of factly as if you were sharing your grocery list.
+If indeed you seek therapy, you might even be able relate your story of that trauma without shedding a tear, as matter of factly as if you were sharing your grocery list.
+You know it’s there, but you don’t feel it.

 How is perfectly hidden depression different than the classic presentation of depression?